-Under the Adoptive Leave Acts, 1995 – 2005, female employees and, in certain circumstances, male employees are entitled to certain time off when adopting a child.
+Under the Adoptive Leave Acts, 1995 – 2005, one parent of an adopting couple or where there is a sole adopting parent, that parent is entitled to certain time off when adopting a child.

 Eligibility and Entitlement